Posts

 Image

-Thursday 11th Dec '25 North Queensland Transit and Western Turn at Cape York The transit north along the Queensland coast was completed inside the Great Barrier Reef, providing sheltered conditions and predictable sea states.
+Thursday 11th Dec '25 Vessel Route The transit north along the Queensland coast was completed inside the Great Barrier Reef, providing sheltered conditions and predictable sea states.
 This route consistently offers a controlled environment for northbound passages, particularly for heavy displacement motor yachts where steady progress and reduced fatigue are priorities.
 At the northern tip of Australia, the vessel altered course west at Cape York , passing Thursday Island during the early hours.
 From this point, the passage transitioned from coastal navigation to open-water routing toward Southeast Asia.
 Weather Conditions and Arafura Sea Crossing Conditions to date have been exceptionally stable.
 Wind has been minimal, and where present, has remained predominantly astern, with corresponding following seas.
 These conditions are ideal for a displacement yacht of this size, allowing efficient progress with minimal motion.
-As ...
+As the vessel crosses the Arafura Sea ,...

 The Nordhavn 76 Delivery